Oklahoma Tobacco Settlement Endowment Trust

-The Executive Director, working in collaboration and coordination with the Board, will develop the overall strategic plan as it relates to the board and program goals and ensure funds are used properly to support high-impact, evidence-based programs and endeavors designed to build a stronger Oklahoma by creating healthier Oklahomans.
+The Executive Director, working in collaboration and coordination with the Board, will develop the overall strategic plan as it relates to the program goals and ensuring funds are used properly to support high-impact, evidence-based programs and endeavors designed to build a stronger Oklahoma by creating healthier Oklahomans.

 - Administer the budget, staff, and initiatives approved by the Board of Directors of the Oklahoma Tobacco Settlement Endowment Trust.
 Serve as liaison with individual board members and appropriate appointing authorities.

 - Serve as the Tobacco Settlement Endowment Trust’s initial contact point for all state departments, divisions and bureaus.

 - Act as the primary spokesperson representing the organization in a professional manner in public forums, events as well as on radio and television.

 - Monitor government and private foundation plans and initiatives to maximize potential financial resources and partnerships.

 - Serve as Board’s liaison to appropriate professional organizations, committees and entities to ensure the development, promotion, implementation and evaluation of programs and activities approved by Board’s activities as statutorily defined.

 - Collaborate with officials of federal, state and local agencies, legislators, governor’s aides, professional organizations, community-based organizations and interest groups to advance program areas statutorily defined.

 - Per Board guidance, develop, monitor and implement board policies; recommend policy and strategic plan modifications to the Board.